About Me

 Education

 Prior to joining UT, I taught in several undergraduate and postgraduate programs at the University of Nevada Reno, Universitat Pompeu Fabra, University of California Education Abroad Program, and University of Arizona.
 These include courses on urban geography, geographic thought, nationalism, Mediterranean cultural studies, and sustainable development, among other topics.
 I also have extensive experience in experiential and field-based education, primarily as an international field instructor leading courses for high school students in Costa Rica, Panama, and Ecuador.
-At UT I contribute to several degree programs teaching on themes related to the social, political, and ethical dimensions of digitalization and innovation.

 Courses Academic Year 2022/2023